-LIN 102 Languages of the World
+LIN 102 Languages of the World 4 quarter units/40 clock hours

 This course introduces students to the world's languages on an introductory level and contributes to an understanding of the nature of human language as such.
 The course will focus on the diversity of languages across space and time, their fundamental similarities, as well as the points of divergence.
 Topics also covered include: language families and historical relationships, linguistic typology and language universals, sound and structural features of the world's languages, and writing systems, among others.